- Five nights three star ( by local standard) hotel accommodation, based on double occupancy.

 The chances of altitude sickness on this trip are very slim.
 There are two occasions when you are exposed to the high altitude; Dhochula Pass (10,171 ft.) and Taktshang Monastery (10,240 ft.) but you will be acclimated before that and we do not spend long time there.
 All the towns where we overnight are below 8,000 ft. where there is no risk altitude.

-There is no mandatory vaccinations required for traveling to Bhutan.
+There are no mandatory vaccinations required for traveling to Bhutan.
 However, you may consider vaccination against rabies and Hep A. We recommend that travelers with cardiac-pulmonary issues or any other medical conditions consult their physician before departure.

 You’ll be glad if you start some physical exercises in the weeks before leaving; jogging, swimming, cycling, hiking, and aerobics are all helpful.
 Fitness makes for a better trip and helps you accommodate the altitudes.